alan-ppl/alan/README.md

     - Enumeration is a class in Q (like Data), not P.
   * Timeseries.
   * A better name for BoundPlate.
+  * A `Samples` class that aggregates over multiple `Sample` in a memory efficient way.
+    - Acts like it contains a list of e.g. 10 `Sample`s, but doesn't actually.
+    - Instead, it generates the `Sample`s as necessary by using frozen random seed.

 ### Overall workflow design, in terms of user-accessible classes:
   * `Plate`